bibekaryal86/auth-service/README.md

 guest - can view
 member - can update
-admin - can create and delete
-super - can hard delete and restore
+admin - can create and delete, can view admin tables - can't modify though super - can hard delete and restore

 for entities in model.entities package, check what lombok annotations are actually needed